limzhishen/Class-Diagram-Generator-Helper/README.md

 ### For the drawio Component
 If got the same Class name :
--The Duplicate class name will mention in last component -The class which extend Duplicate class name will mention in last component
+-The Duplicate class name will mention in last component and font-color will change to red -The class which extend Duplicate class name will mention in last component and font-color will change to red

+# Support programming language
+- Python (Multi-Thread as your computer can )

+# Export type
+- Draw Io (since can be easily configure but meet the repeat problem may will solve when i lack of brain)

 ### Create Reason (For newbie)
 While going a new company is hard to link the code espacially thier using the dependency injection and dependency invesion